 - December 1 at 7pm - Colorado Springs (location details below)

-- December 7 - Grand junction (location details below)
+- December 7 at 6:30pm - Grand junction (location details below)

 The Bad Kids